Monochromacy: Mammals

-Unlike the trichromacy exhibited in most primates, Owl monkeys (genus Aotus) are also monochromats.
+Unlike the trichromacy exhibited in most primates, owl monkeys (genus Aotus) are also monochromats.
 Several members of the family Procyonidae (raccoon, crab-eating raccoon and kinkajou) and a few rodents have been demonstrated as cone monochromats, having lost functionality of the S-cone (retaining the L-cone).

 The light available in an animal's habitat is a significant determiner of a mammal's color vision.
 Marine, nocturnal or burrowing mammals, which experience less light, have less evolutionary pressure to preserve dichromacy, so often evolve monochromacy.

-A recent study using through PCR analysis of genes OPN1SW, OPN1LW, and PDE6C determined that all mammals in the cohort Xenarthra (representing sloths, anteaters and armadillos) developed rod monochromacy through a stem ancestor.
+A 2014 study using through PCR analysis of genes OPN1SW, OPN1LW, and PDE6C determined that all mammals in the cohort Xenarthra (sloths, anteaters and armadillos) inherited rod monochromacy from a common ancestor.